trimstray/htrace.sh/README.md

 It is useful for:

 - redirects analysis, eg. to eliminate redirect loops
-- check properly web server/reverse proxy domain configuration
+- check properly web servers/reverse proxies configuration

 ## How To Use